 Cooked Dry Black Beans is an excellent source of fiber and protein!
 Furthermore, the Cooked Dry Black Beans contain a large amount of flavonoids.
-You can add the cooked black beans to salads, soups, and also prepare delicious black bean burgers.
+You can also add the cooked black beans to salads, soups, and prepare delicious black bean burgers.

 In our culture, the rice and beans combination is considered a staple in our native Puerto Rican cookery.
 Therefore, we cook and consume a variety of beans.
 We normally soak the beans overnight, which also reduces the cooking time.
 When the beans are cooked, we stew the beans with Caribbean herbs and vegetables.
 It is then served over white rice for a complete nutritional meal!
 Visit my food blogging post on How to Stew Beans.